 The question for many people is: If I want to make the most of my HSA, how much should I keep in cash to cover near-term expenses?
 The answer depends on how much of your qualified medical expenses you can cover without using your HSA.
 That's not so easy when you can't look into a crystal ball and see how healthy—or not—you'll be in the coming year.

 If you want to have ready access to at least some of your cash to pay for qualified medical expenses this year, you can estimate a "cash target"—an amount of money you want to have in your HSA in cash at any given time during the year.
-Once you know how much cash you need to keep on hand, then you can consider investing the rest for longer term growth.
-We generally suggest investing in a diversified mix of high quality mutual funds, aligned with your investing goals.
+Once you know how much cash you need to keep on hand, you may want to consider investing the rest for long-term growth.
+We can help you get started.

 How to estimate a cash target